shinaegyo/cse15l-lab3/lab3.md

 <img width="570" alt="-print option1" src="https://github.com/shinaegyo/cse15l-lab3/assets/137027086/d9b2b49e-bdca-47fc-954a-e02e2b7c44fe">

-The print option is used to display or print the paths of files or directories that match the the search as it is the deafult action of find.
+The print option is used to display or print the paths of files or directories that match the search as it is the default action of find.
 In `./technical/government/Post_Rate_Comm` it printed out the name of the files within the directory which is useful for displaying the paths of the files that match the specified criteria.

 <img width="728" alt="-print option2" src="https://github.com/shinaegyo/cse15l-lab3/assets/137027086/335ad9b5-020a-4220-ab03-effedbc30855">

-The print option is used to display or print the paths of files or directories that match the the search as it is the deafult action of find.
+The print option is used to display or print the paths of files or directories that match the search as it is the default action of find.
 In `./technical/government/Post_Rate_Comm/Cohenetal_comparsion.txt` it printed out the name of the file within the directory which is useful for displaying the paths of the files that match the specified criteria.